 As nice as your expat life in Riyadh may be inside your compound, it can feel somewhat stifling after a while.
 Venture outside for a change!
 Living in Riyadh – though a hassle for pedestrians – is actually a lot safer than the strict security measures at the compound gate can make it seem.
 Due to the religious and cultural restrictions on public life in Riyadh, there are no movie theaters or stage performances, but the city has some sights of interest.

 The National Museum, the Masmak Fortress, and the Kingdom Center with its spectacular skybridge are particularly recommended.
-While living in Riyadh, you should seize the opportunity for a daytrip to the Arabian Desert.
-However, make sure to book a guided tour through a reputable agency: even today, a solo trip to that inhospitable, albeit impressive waste land can have fatal consequences.
+You should also seize the opportunity for a daytrip to the Arabian Desert.
+However, make sure to book a guided tour through a reputable agency!
+Even today, a solo trip to that inhospitable, albeit impressive waste land can have fatal consequences.

 If a desert adventure isn’t quite to your taste, you can opt for the favorite activities of everyone living in Riyadh: shopping and eating.
 The Souk al-Thumairi is a traditional Arabian market where you can buy beautiful handicrafts, jewelry, incense, and rugs for your loved ones at home.
 Furthermore, there are several upscale malls, especially in Riyadh’s business district, where affluent customers can shop Gucci, D&G, and Versace till they drop.

 Whereas alcohol is banned in Saudi Arabia, life in Riyadh doesn’t mean you’ll have to go without a delicious meal.
 From Middle Eastern and Indian cuisine to Italian dining and Japanese specialties, Riyadh’s restaurants are surprisingly varied.
-However, while living in Riyadh, you’ll have to get used to “Saudi champagne” with your meals – i.e. apple juice mixed with lemon soda and sparkling water!
-(When out shopping or dining, expat women should take care to enter the “family section” of shops and restaurants.
-Kingdom Mall even has a ladies’ floor, where you can take off your abaya.)
+However, you’ll have to get used to “Saudi champagne” with your meals – i.e. apple juice mixed with lemon soda and sparkling water!
+When out shopping or dining, expat women should take care to enter the “family section” of shops and restaurants.
+Kingdom Mall even has a ladies’ floor, where you can take off your abaya.